Local Causal Discovery for Statistically Efficient Causal Inference: METHOD

 \begin{restatable}[]{theorem}{loadoset} LOAD is sound and complete in finding optimal adjustment sets for a pair of target variables. \end{restatable}

 We provide the proof in \Cref{proof:load_oset}.
 We show our implementation of \ac{LOAD} in \Cref{alg:load}.
 LOAD returns three sets of variables. $Relation$ variable holds the causal relation between the targets, while $IsIdent$ indicates whether a causal effect is identifiable or not.
 If the causal effect is identifiable, then $AdjSets$ contains the optimal adjustment set, which is trivially the empty set for a zero causal effect.
 Otherwise, it contains the locally valid parent adjustment sets for targets that are explicit or possible ancestors of the other.
+We discuss further optimizations in \Cref{sec:optimizations}, including substituting MB-by-MB in line~\ref{line:load:forb_proj} with just Markov blanket discovery, which did not significantly improve performance.

 \paragraph{Computational Complexity} The computational complexity of \ac{LOAD} in terms of CI tests is mainly determined by the local causal discovery algorithm it uses.
 Given a local causal discovery algorithm with complexity $\mathcal{O}(L)$, the worst-case complexity of LOAD is given by applying the local algorithm on all variables, adding up to $\mathcal{O}(L \times |\mathbf{V}|)$, plus performing $\mathcal{O}(|\mathbf{V}|)$ tests to determine causal relations using \Cref{alg:is_explicit_ancestor} and \Cref{alg:is_possible_ancestor}, dominated by the previous term.
-However, we can reimplement most local methods, so that they cache and re-use Markov blankets and local structures from their earlier runs, which allows us to only run a Markov blanket discovery and local structure learning once per variable, reducing the worst-case complexity to $\mathcal{O}(L)$.
+However, we can re-implement most local methods, so that they cache and re-use Markov blankets and local structures from their earlier runs, which allows us to only run a Markov blanket discovery and local structure learning once per variable, reducing the worst-case complexity to $\mathcal{O}(L)$.